 The town of Depew began after W. F. Malley, a Bristow citizen, was told about some prime land available that was filled with wildlife and surrounded by good timber.
 The St. Louis and San Francisco Railroad had already come through in 1898, and the land would be perfect for commercial use.
 Malley visited the site on January 15, 1901.
 Returning to Bristow the next day, he and a man named Henry W. Sims bought the property for $10 an acre.

 On January 30, 1901, Mr. Malley drew up a petition for a post office, with the first recommendation for the town name being Depew after Chauncy M. Depew, a U. S. Senator from New York.
-Approval received on May 17, 1901, and the post office opened the very same day.
+Approval was received on May 17, 1901, and the post office opened the very same day.
 However, it would still be several years before an “official” town was begun.
-In June 1905, the town was platted by the Depew Investment Company and town lots began to be sold.
+In June 1905, the town was platted by the Depew Investment Company, and town lots began to be sold.
 Shortly afterward, the first telephone company came to Depew.
-During 1905 and 1906 children were taught at a subscription school by Florance Atwell.
+During 1905 and 1906, children were taught at a subscription school by Florance Atwell.
 When the first physician, Dr. O.S.
 Coppedge arrived from St. Louis, Missouri, crews were still removing stumps from Main Street.
 Dr. Coppedge purchased a small frame building on the corner of Main Street and opened his office and a drugstore.

 When Oklahoma became a state in 1907, Depew began to grow.
 In its early years, Depew served primarily as an agricultural support center.
-The First State Bank opened in October 1907 and the first newspaper, the Depew Independent was established in 1908 by W.C.
+The First State Bank opened in October 1907, and the first newspaper, the Depew Independent, was established in 1908 by W.C.
 Coop.
 It would operate until the late 1940s.
-In 1909 the population had grown to about 150 people and a new public school was built.
+In 1909 the population had grown to about 150 people, and a new public school was built.
 The first church in Depew was the Methodist Church.
-More businesses followed including two cotton gins and a livery.
+More businesses followed, including two cotton gins and a livery.

-After oil was found near Depew in 1911 the town grew rapidly.
-By 1915, an oil field was developed and the Sapulpa and Oil Fields Railroad constructed a line from Depew to Shamrock, another oil-boom town situated about 12 miles to the northwest.
+After oil was found near Depew in 1911, the town grew rapidly.
+By 1915, an oil field was developed, and the Sapulpa and Oil Fields Railroad constructed a line from Depew to Shamrock, another oil-boom town situated about 12 miles to the northwest.
 By 1920 Dr. O.S.
 Coppedge built a new modern brick building to house his drug store and office; a second bank — the Depew National Bank, was established just east of the new Coppedge Pharmacy, and two more cotton gins were built.

-These were thriving times for Depew, by the mid-1920s, the town also boasted three lumberyards, another drugstore, a dentist, three grocery stores, two barbershops, two mechanic shops, a pipe yard, three service stations, a baker, a Ford automobile dealership which later became a Chevrolet dealership, two indoor theaters, two hardware stores, four hotels, several grain mills, three gasoline plants, and a funeral home.
-More churches were also built including a Baptist Church, the Grace Assembly, and The Church of God.
+These were thriving times for Depew; by the mid-1920s, the town also boasted three lumberyards, another drugstore, a dentist, three grocery stores, two barbershops, two mechanic shops, a pipe yard, three service stations, a baker, a Ford automobile dealership which later became a Chevrolet dealership, two indoor theaters, two hardware stores, four hotels, several grain mills, three gasoline plants, and a funeral home.
+More churches were also built, including a Baptist Church, the Grace Assembly, and The Church of God.

 Today, this picturesque small town of just about 550 people is, unfortunately, lined with empty business buildings testifying to more prosperous days; however, it still supports an elementary school and a high school.
 The vast majority of people are employed in jobs in Bristow and Sapulpa.

 The town still boasts its original 1920’s Route 66 concrete running right through the center of town.
-There are also several historic buildings to be seen including the old Coppedge Drug Store and the Gimmel Gas Station.
+There are also several historic buildings to be seen, including the old Coppedge Drug Store and the Gimmel Gas Station.
 Though small, Depew’s residents are proud of their history and heritage along the Mother Road.